-In order to support the cohort approach to learning, students will continue to take part in group training modules as well as attending regular cross-cohort student-led ‘hot-topic’ tutorials, seminars, group meetings and research retreats.
+In order to support the cohort approach to learning throughout their PhDs, students will continue to take part in group training modules as well as attending regular cross-cohort and student-led tutorials, seminars, group meetings and research retreats.
 These interdisciplinary interactions will provide a support network and opportunities for peer-to-peer teaching and learning.
 In addition, you will have the opportunity to:

 - Attend other graduate courses appropriate to your PhD project